wangqiang1588/tfo-graphviz/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Use the `[graphviz]` shortcode to generate graphs.

-You will also need GraphViz installed on the host.
+You will also need Graphviz installed on the host.
 See the FAQ and http://www.graphviz.org/Download.php .

 == Frequently Asked Questions ==